Blobscan/blobscan/apps/docs/src/app/docs/codebase-overview/page.md

     description: A breakdown of the Blobscan's codebase
 ---

-Below you can find a breakdown of the Blobscan's codebase.
+Below you can find a breakdown of Blobscan's codebase.

 ## Architecture